ScardracS/scardracs/README.md

 ### Hi there 👋 I'm Marco "ScardracS" Scardovi

- - I’m currently working on Fedora for my PinePhone!
+ - I’m currently working on Fedora for my PinePhone and on my blog scardracs.com
  - You can reach me out via mail - mailto:marcoscardovi@protonmail.com or Twitter - https://www.twitter.com/ScardracS
  - If you like my work please consider to take me a coffee: paypal.me/ScardracS